 Drawing a Conclusion

 Believe it or not, despite having absolutely no doubt that King’s Quest VI is the indisputable pinnacle of Sierra’s flagship series, I find recommending it a little tricky.
 If one were to play it straight away without any idea of what the series was like before this installment, a lot of its appeal will be lost.
 Playing every single entry in the series up until this point really gives you an idea of how quickly the medium managed to evolve in the eight short years since the inception of the original King’s Quest.
 The first three entries only boasted sixteen colors while relying on the PC speaker for sound effects and music.
-Fast forward to 1992, and you get something, while having graphics only slightly more advanced than the average Super NES title, was a full-on Hollywood production by comparison with its excellent voice acting and distinct writing style.
+Fast forward to 1992, and you get something that, while having graphics only slightly more advanced than the average Super NES title, was a full-on Hollywood production by comparison with its excellent voice acting and distinct writing style.
 What I especially admire about King’s Quest VI is that it truly grew up with its audience.
-While early installments frequently referenced nursery rhymes and classic fairy tales, this game pays tribute to classical mythology, H.P.
+While early installments frequently referenced nursery rhymes and fairy tales, this game pays tribute to ancient mythology, H.P.
 Lovecraft, and even Shakespeare.